 What to eat on the cyclical ketogenic diet

-Cyclical keto doesn’t mean you can hit the pizza place every day.
+Cyclical keto doesn’t allow you to eat high-carb foods like pizza every day.
 You still need to watch your macros and limit your carb intake for the majority of the week.
 Fill your plate with meat, fish, eggs, vegetables and healthy fats.
 These are clean, low-toxin foods that won’t leave you foggy or bloated or disrupt your performance.

 On days six and/or seven, add some clean carbs to your menu.
 Sweet potatoes, beans and lentils and brown rice are great options.
-On high-carb days, it might be tempting to binge on bread, pasta, and baked goods, but carb quality is important, so be mindful of your food choices.
+On high-carb days, avoid eating large amounts of bread, pasta and baked goods.
+Carb quality is important, so be mindful of your food choices.

-Here’s a rundown on what you should and shouldn’t eat on cyclical keto:
+Here’s what you should and shouldn’t eat on cyclical keto diets:

-- Vegetables: Green and leafy vegetables are your best friend on any version of keto, including CKD.
+- Vegetables: Green and leafy vegetables are acceptable food on any version of keto, including CKD.
 Choose vegetables that grow above the ground, such as broccoli, cucumbers, asparagus and zucchini.
 Starchy root vegetables like sweet potatoes, carrots and parsnips work well on refeed days.

-- Dairy: Choose full-fat, organic, grass-fed butter — it’s jam-packed with healthy fats like omega-3s and fatty acids including conjugated linoleic acid (CLA), which burns fat and is anti-inflammatory.
+- Dairy: Choose full-fat, organic, grass-fed butter -— it provides healthy fats like omega-3s and fatty acids including conjugated linoleic acid (CLA), which burns fat and is anti-inflammatory.

 - Oils and fats: This is the most important category of food in the keto diet, since most of your calories come from fat.
-Load up on saturated and monounsaturated fats like butter, lard, and ghee, along with coconut oil and fish oil.
-Your daily fat count also comes from egg yolks and fatty meats and seafood.
-Stay away from inflammatory fats, like canola, cottonseed, corn, flaxseed, peanut, safflower, soy and sunflower oils.
+Focus on saturated and monounsaturated fats like butter, lard and ghee, along with coconut oil and fish oil.
+Your daily fat count also comes from egg yolks, fatty meats, and seafood.
+Keep to a minimum or stop altogether inflammatory fats, like canola, cottonseed, corn, flaxseed, peanut, safflower, soy and sunflower oils.

-- Fruits: Tread carefully here — the sugar content in most fruits can take you out of ketosis.
+- Fruits: Exercise caution here — the sugar content in most fruits can take you out of ketosis.
 Fresh berries, avocado, and coconut are the exceptions.
-On your refeed day, however, it certainly isn’t a bad idea to have some fruit with your meals.
+On your refeed day, however, you can have some fruit with your meals.